You have nine SaaS subscriptions and the container move still lives in email

 How to choose a developer in Savannah

 Hire a team that spends real time on discovery before naming a stack, because the whole value is in modeling the seam your business lives in.
 Ask which of your current SaaS tools they'd keep and integrate versus replace.
 Make them sketch your end-to-end workflow back to you before they quote.
 Confirm who owns the code and roadmap after launch.
-Adjacent systems often built together: an ERP (Enterprise Resource Planning), a custom CRM (Customer Relationship Management), and business intelligence dashboards that sit on top of the unified data.
+Adjacent systems often built together: an ERP (Enterprise Resource Planning), a custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards that sit on top of the unified data.

 - !They start with a tech stack before understanding the seam your business lives in